 Certain applicants have more flexible physical presence and continuous residence requirements for naturalization.
 For example, as explained, a lawful permanent resident who has been married to a U.S. citizen for three years may file for naturalization early, provided that the couple continues to reside together in an intact marriage.
-Individuals granted relief under VAWA who are or were married to abusive U.S. citizens are permitted to naturalize after three years despite no longer being in an intact marriage.
+Individuals granted permanent residence (or those who file Form I-751) under VAWA who are or were married to abusive U.S. citizens are permitted to naturalize after three years despite no longer being in an intact marriage.
 Immigrants who have served or are serving in the U.S. military may be entitled to expedited naturalization.
 Expedited naturalization is also possible for individuals married to U.S. citizens employed by the government or some other employers, if the permanent resident must travel overseas to accompany or follow the U.S. citizen spouse stationed abroad.

 The Naturalization Process

-Becoming a citizen of the United States usually takes between three and five months.
-The applicant first files Form N-400 and obtains a receipt.
+Becoming a citizen of the United States begins with an applicant filing Form N-400 and obtaining a receipt notice.
 Shortly thereafter, the applicant will receive a biometrics notice, and must have fingerprints and photos taken at an assigned location.
 Then the individual will be scheduled for an interview.
 An immigration official will review all information on the application form, and will administer the English and civics tests.
-He or she will verify the applicant’s compliance with legal obligations such as payment of taxes and child support, and selective service (draft) registration if required.
+The USCIS officer will verify the applicant’s compliance with legal obligations such as payment of taxes and child support, and selective service (draft) registration if required.
 If there is any criminal record, that will be carefully examined.
-After successful completion of the interview, USCIS will issue a notice for an oath ceremony where the applicant will turn in the permanent resident card, be sworn in as a U.S. citizen, and receive a Certificate of Naturalization Please note that the applicant does not become a U.S. citizen until after taking the oath of citizenship.
+If the application is approved, USCIS will issue a notice for an oath ceremony where the applicant will turn in the permanent resident card, be sworn in as a U.S. citizen, and receive a Certificate of Naturalization.
+Please note that the applicant does not become a U.S. citizen until after taking the oath of citizenship.
 Falsely claiming U.S. citizenship can have extremely severe consequences.

 Automatic Citizenship of Children

-If a child under 18 years old is a legal permanent resident when a parent naturalizes, the child will become a U.S. citizen “automatically” without naturalizing.
+If a child under 18 years old is a legal permanent resident when a parent naturalizes, the child will become a U.S. citizen “automatically” without having to apply for naturalization.
 (This was not always true in the past).
 Certain LPR children adopted abroad may also become citizens “automatically.”
 However, the rules regarding adopted children are extremely complex, and they vary based on the date of the adoption, the age of the child, and the country of origin.
-Children who become citizens automatically through action of law (or their parents, on the children’s behalf) may apply for a U.S. passport, and/or Certificate of Citizenship.
+Children who become citizens automatically through action of law (or their parents, on the children’s behalf) should apply for a U.S. passport, and a Certificate of Citizenship.

-How can Bromberg, Kohler Maya & Maschler, PLLC help you?
+How can Bromberg, Kohler Maya & Petre, PLLC help you?

-Bromberg, Kohler Maya & Maschler, PLLC has a long history of assisting clients in successfully becoming naturalized citizens of the United States.
-Rick, Liz, Toni and their staff are capable of assisting you in all stages of the naturalization process, including the following:
+Bromberg, Kohler Maya & Petre, PLLC has a long history of assisting clients in successfully becoming naturalized citizens of the United States.
+Our attorneys and support staff are capable of assisting you in all stages of the naturalization process, including:

 - Helping you determine if and when you are eligible to file for naturalization.

-- Assisting you with the accurate and thorough completion of form N-400 with the correct filing fees to the correct location.
+- Assisting you with the accurate and thorough completion and submission of form N-400.

 - Monitoring the progress of your application and its status with USCIS.